kitebuggy/rasp-cambridge/AI_README.md

    is irrelevant to subscribers, and tracking these files cost ~500 KB of permanent history per rebuild before it was stopped. `.gitignore` excludes them; the workflow's `git add public/` relies on that.
 What IS committed:
-   `public/build_state.json` (the only cross-run persistence - the decide step reads it), the two CSVs, and `index.html`.
+   `public/build_state.json` (read by the decide step), the two CSVs, and `index.html`.

+   The artifact has a **second job**: because it publishes both the charts and `build_state.json`, the live site is the build's last-known-good store (`--previous-base`).
+Breaking the deploy therefore also breaks carry-forward.
+Do not "tidy" the charts out of the artifact.

+4. **`MAX_AGE_MIN` is a debounce, not the freshness policy.** One hourly cron, no anchor/recheck split, and a decide step that rebuilds unless the previous build was under `MAX_AGE_MIN` (45 min) ago.
+Freshness is decided per forecast day by `FRESHNESS` in `rasp_stars.py` (rule 1), *after* this step has said yes.

+   It used to be the whole policy, and that failed silently: a single global age threshold is a FLOOR, not an interval - the real refresh period is the threshold plus the wait for the next slot GitHub actually dispatches.
+   At 180 min it sat just above the measured 136-180 min gap between arrivals and skipped alternate surviving runs, halving the build rate with nothing failing. **Do not grow it back into a freshness knob** - one number cannot express "today matters more than next Tuesday".

-4. **`MAX_AGE_MIN` is the entire scheduling policy.** One hourly cron, no anchor/recheck split, and a decide step that rebuilds when data is missing, from the wrong UTC day, or older than `MAX_AGE_MIN`.
-The value is a FLOOR, not an interval - keep it below the measured minimum gap between slots GitHub actually dispatches, or it silently skips alternate runs.
-Do not reintroduce schedule classification (parsing `github.event.schedule`) and do not treat GitHub cron as reliable - it is measured lossy here (roughly a third to two-thirds of slots dropped, delays to +75 min).
+   Also: do not reintroduce schedule classification (parsing `github.event.schedule`), and do not treat GitHub cron as reliable - it is measured lossy here (a third to two-thirds of slots dropped, delays to +75 min).
 See `docs/operations/scheduling.md` before touching the schedule or the minute.

 5. **Git discipline.** Jason runs all modifying git commands (add, commit, push, checkout, fetch...) himself - never run them from an AI session.